pass-antibiotics/pass-antibiotics.github.io/about/index.md

 ---
 description: >
-   Drug-resistant infections are a global threat.
-PASS and Bug Watch are research studies led by
-    University College London to find solutions to this problem in healthcare environments.
-One of those solutions lies in the 'stewardship' of antibiotics, that is: the safe and effective use of antibiotics.
+   Antibiotic-resistant infections are a global threat.
+In healthcare, one solution to this problem lies in the 'stewardship' of antibiotics: promoting the safe and effective use of antibiotics.
 hide_description: false
 title: About
 menu: true